s-holst/tinyrv/README.md

 A RISC-V instruction decoder and instruction set simulator in less than 200 lines of python.

-Mission: Make the most useful RISC-V disassembler/simulator for understanding the ISA and reverse-engineering binaries with the least amount of easily extendable code.
+**Mission**: Make the most useful RISC-V disassembler/simulator for understanding the ISA and reverse-engineering binaries with the least amount of easily extendable code.
 Simulation performance is secondary.

 - Uses official RISC-V specs to decode *every* specified RISC-V instruction.
 - Simulates the base ISAs and is easily extendable.